Stardock Systems, Inc. v. Reiche

 Stardock Systems, Inc. v.
 Paul Reiche III and Robert Frederick Ford, 2018 WL 7348858 (N.D.
 Cal.
 Dec.
-27, 2018), is a case where the United States District Court for the Northern District of California applied American intellectual property law to the contents and sale of computer games.
-Paul Reiche III and Fred Ford are the makers of the critically acclaimed 1990 Star Control game series, and Stardock is the maker of the 2018 release Star Control: Origins.
-The lawsuit stems from a dispute over the ownership, licensing, and infringement of the Star Control intellectual property, including both trademarks and copyrights.
+27, 2018) is a legal case that led to a settlement confirming an intellectual property split for the Star Control series of games.
+After a motion at the United States District Court, the parties agreed that series creators Paul Reiche III and Fred Ford owned the copyrights for the games Star Control (1990) and Star Control II (1992), while Stardock owned the Star Control trademark, with neither side using each other's intellectual property in future releases.

-In the 1990s, Reiche and Ford licensed their copyrights to publisher Accolade, to create Star Control 3 without their involvement.
-That license expired in the early 2000s when the games stopped being sold, allowing Reiche and Ford to re-release their assets as the open source The Ur-Quan Masters.
-Around this time, Accolade and their Star Control trademark were acquired by Atari SA.
-Years later, Stardock purchased Atari's Star Control assets in a 2013 bankruptcy auction, and began developing their Origins game.
-In late 2017, Stardock's disagreement with Reiche and Ford escalated towards a legal battle, with each party asserting that the other was violating their intellectual property rights: Stardock was selling the original games on Steam without Reiche and Ford's consent, whereas Reiche and Ford announced Ghosts of the Precursors as a sequel to Star Control II without Stardock's consent.
-After Stardock filed a lawsuit on December 8, 2017, the dispute escalated to include the contents of the games, with Reiche and Ford counter-claiming Stardock misappropriated their characters and designs in Origins, and Stardock further claiming ownership over trademarks in the aliens from the original Star Control games.
+The Star Control copyrights were separated from the trademark in the early 2000s.
+Accolade allowed their copyright license to expire and revert to Reiche and Ford, who re-released Star Control II as The Ur-Quan Masters.
+Meanwhile, Accolade's assets were acquired by Atari SA, who later declared bankruptcy in 2013.
+Stardock purchased Atari's Star Control assets in a bankruptcy auction, leading the parties to acknowledge that Reiche and Ford retained their copyrights, while Stardock owned the trademark.
+In 2017, each side accused the other of violating their rights: Stardock was selling the original games without Reiche and Ford's consent, whereas Reiche and Ford announced a sequel to Star Control II without Stardock's consent.
+Stardock filed a lawsuit, and Reiche and Ford counterclaimed that Stardock was unlawfully selling their games and misappropriating their work in the upcoming game Star Control: Origins.
+Stardock responded by filing trademarks in character names from the original Star Control games.